-Five Reasons to get Outdoors:
+Five Reasons For Catholics To Get Outdoors:

 1. Being Consumed by Beauty.

-The rawness, the vastness, and the sheer beauty of the outdoors is something which has always, and will always continue to inspire poets, musicians, and artists alike.
+The rawness, the vastness, and the sheer beauty of the outdoors is something that has always, and will always continue to inspire poets, musicians, and artists alike.
 The Catechism tells us that it “calls forth the admiration of scholars” – CCC 341.
 I could write an entire post on this one point alone.

-The beauty, and all that is good about the outdoors and creation is a reflection of God’s beauty and goodness.
+The beauty and all that is good about the outdoors and creation is a reflection of God’s beauty and goodness.
 And it’s there whether we go and see it or not!
 So we may as well get out there and let it transform our hearts.
 As Dietrich von Hildebrand said,

-“Beauty can take hold of us and move us to tears; it can fill us with light and with confidence; it can enthral us, take us into the depths, and draw us before the face of God.”
+“Beauty can take hold of us and move us to tears; it can fill us with light and with confidence; it can enthrall us, take us into the depths, and draw us before the face of God.”